rancher/docs/content/rke/v0.1.x/en/etcd-snapshots/_index.md

 ## Recurring Snapshots

-To schedule automatic recurring etcd snapshots, you can enable the `etcd-snapshot` service. `etcd-snapshot` runs in a service container alongside the `etcd` container.
-In the `cluster.yml`, you need to turn enable `snapshot` as part of the `etcd service`.
-By default, `etcd-snapshot` service takes a snapshot for every node that has the `etcd` role and stores them to local disk in `/opt/rke/etcd-snapshots`.
+To schedule automatic recurring etcd snapshots, you can enable the `etcd-snapshot` service with [extra configuration options the etcd service](#options-for-the-etcd-snapshot-service). `etcd-snapshot` runs in a service container alongside the `etcd` container.
+By default, the `etcd-snapshot` service takes a snapshot for every node that has the `etcd` role and stores them to local disk in `/opt/rke/etcd-snapshots`.
 If you set up the [options for S3](#options-for-the-etcd-snapshot-service), the snapshot will also be uploaded to the S3 backend.

 Prior to v0.2.0, along with the snapshots, RKE saves a backup of the certificates, i.e. a file named `pki.bundle.tar.gz`, in the same location.
 The snapshot and pki bundle file are required for the restore process in versions prior to v0.2.0.